 This is the difference between the lightest and darkest content that a screen or projector is capable of producing.
 A high contrast ratio is a desired spec for any display; being able to display a deep black alongside a bright white is what makes images appear punchy.
 However, due to various methods of measurements, remarkably different measured values can sometimes produce similar results.
 Some manufacturers no longer list contrast ratios, as claimed figures were becoming almost comically high.
 In typical viewing situations, the contrast ratio is significantly lower than these claims, making it harder to distinguish between different devices with very high contrast ratios.
 OLED TVs produce infinite contrast due to their absolute pure blacks.
 The best solution is to visit our stores and compare with your own eyes.

 The part of a loudspeaker that splits the incoming audio signal into separate frequency ranges, and then sends these signals to specific drivers, such as, in a two-way design, the tweeter or woofer.
+A three-way crossover splits the signal three ways, to three or more drive units.
 They have a huge influence over the final sound of a loudspeaker design.
 The better the crossover, the less the sound will distort at certain frequencies.

 Digital Audio Broadcasting.
 Digital radio transmission gives a greater selection of radio stations, and wonderful ease of access.
 What's more it allows the broadcast of information like the title of the current track or programme.
 Some products are compatible with DAB+ which offers higher quality audio.
 This system isn't yet used in the UK, but you'd be covered if we did ever change.
 One advantage of DAB radio is its ease of use tuning in - no more white noise between stations.
 An alternative is Internet radio, which offers many of the same benefits as DAB.